WNZK

-WNZK (680 kHz and 690 kHz) is a commercial AM radio station licensed to Dearborn Heights, Michigan, and serving the Detroit metropolitan area.
-It is owned by the Birach Broadcasting Corporation and airs an ethnic radio format.
-The programming is brokered, where hosts pay for their time and may advertise their clients' goods and services during their shows.
+WNZK (690 and 680 AM) is a commercial radio station licensed to serve Dearborn Heights, Michigan, owned by the Birach Broadcasting Corporation.
+The station, branded as the "Station of the Nations" airs a brokered programming format, where program hosts pay for their time, and may advertise their clients' goods and services during their shows.
 It broadcasts in a variety of languages, including Arabic and several from Eastern Europe.
-WNZK identifies itself as "Station of the Nations."